apourali/Location-Venue-Predictor/README.md

 # Location-Venue-Predictor
-This is the implementation of Location Venue Prediction which is done in Python language.
+This is the implementation of Location Venue Prediction which is done in Python.

 ---------------------------------------------------------------------------------------------
 ## Inputs